Foster FAQs

 How does my foster dog or cat get adopted?

-A.R.F.’s web site.
+Animals are adopted via A.R.F.’s website.
 We also post pets through our social media on Facebook, Twitter, Instagram, and YouTube.
-Applications are received online and applicants are screened by A.R.F.’s application volunteers.
+Applications are received online, and applicants are screened by A.R.F.’s application volunteers.
 If approved, applicants are scheduled to meet your dog or cat at an adoption event or at another mutually convenient time and place.
 If the adoption moves forward, the adoption contract is completed at that time with the help of a trained Adoption Counselor.
 You’re not alone in the process!

 But I’m afraid of wanting to keep the animals I foster!